Hulita Veve: Queensland state netball leagues

 Veve has played for Brisbane South Wildcats/QUT Wildcats in both the Queensland State Netball League and the HART Sapphire Series.
 In 2019 she captained Wildcats when they won the inaugural HART Sapphire Series title.
 She was subsequently awarded the Katie Walker Medal after being named the 2019 HART Sapphire Series MVP.
 She again played for Wildcats during the 2020 season.
 In 2021 she switched to the new franchise, QUT Netball, and helped them reach the grand final which they lost to Brisbane North Cougars.

 Australia

 In 2014 and 2015, Haukinima played for Netball Australia's Centre of Excellence team based out of the Australian Institute of Sport.

 In 2015 she played in a series of Netball World Cup warm-up matches against Scotland, Wales and Tasmanian Spirit.
 During the series she switched from her regular wing defence position and played primarily as a centre.
 She was subsequently named player-of-the-match in two of the three games.

+Tonga

+In June 2023 she was selected for the Tonga national netball team for the 2023 Netball World Cup.